quintans/ezSQL/README.md

 * Pre/Post insert/update/delete bean triggers
 * Database abstraction
 * Extensible

+Motivation
+==
+ezSQL was born out of the frustration of the "magic" of Hibernate.
+Also, writing HQL in plain text led to many mistakes and made refactoring dificult.
+Another issue was the impossible task of serializing my entity beans without bringing along the entire database.

+_(Side note: the goSQL project is the same as this project, but in Go.)_

 ## SimpleJDBC
 ezSQL is build on top of the class named **SimpleJDBC**.